 How To Remember To Change Your Air Conditioner's Air Filters

-It's simple; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+Rolf Griffin Service Experts offers a simple solution; sign up for the Service Experts Email Club.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 Plus, your email subscription preferences let’s you set a reminder to change your Fort Wayne area home's air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some homes have an additional filter in the return vent.
+Most of us know how to replace the air filter in their system, but some houses have an additional filter in the return vent.
 Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your HVAC is engineered to handle a certain amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the life of your system if it isn't designed for it.
-Discovering whether you have a return filter and replacing it is simple:
+Your HVAC is engineered to handle a maximum amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the life expectancy of your system if it isn't designed for it.
+Discovering whether you have a return filter and replacing it is easy:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to take off the wall.